Anomaly-based intrusion protection devices operate by detecting network activity that is out of the ordinary and

 The first step is to determine which applications run on the network.
 While it may seem that this step is unnecessary since the inventory of applications should already be up to date, that is not always true.
 Applications may have been running for years without any need for upgrade or support and may have been forgotten.
 A detailed inventory may never have been created or may not have been kept up to date.
 In any case, now is the time to create the inventory or update it.

 Creating a profile of expected activity for each application is the next step.
 An accurate, detailed profile is based on an understanding of what the program does.
-For example, an application that processes customer credit and checks each time a purchase
+For example, an application that processes customer credit and checks each time a purchase is made will deliver a single customer record for each transaction, while a program that analyzes monthly patterns of purchases is expected to return much larger blocks of data.
+An end-of-month accounting application will typically not be accessed mid-month.

 The profile should include a listing of the other systems and applications with which the application communicates.
 If user workstations connect with the application, document exactly which users and which workstations legitimately access the application.